Chrome Extension + Laravel API: Complete Architecture Guide

 Mistake: Trying to use localStorage in service workers (it doesn't exist there).

-Load your extension unpacked in Chrome.
-Go to chrome://extensions, enable Developer Mode, click "Load unpacked", and select your extension directory.
+Load your extension unpacked in Chrome by navigating to chrome://extensions, enabling Developer Mode, and clicking "Load unpacked" to select your extension directory.

 Use Chrome DevTools properly.
-Service workers have their own DevTools instance (click "Inspect" next to your service worker).
+Service workers have their own DevTools instance (click "Inspect" next to your service worker on the extensions page).
 Popups have DevTools when open.
 Content scripts debug through the page's DevTools.

 Monitor network requests in the service worker DevTools.
 You'll see exactly what's being sent to your Laravel API and can debug CORS or auth issues immediately.

 Set up local Laravel with HTTPS.
 Chrome extensions require HTTPS in production, so test with it locally too.
-Use Laravel Valet or configure SSL certificates with php artisan serve.
+Laravel Valet provides HTTPS out of the box, or you can use Herd.

 When This Architecture Makes Sense

-You want to monetize with subscription features.
+Want to monetize with subscription features?
 The Laravel backend manages subscriptions, feature flags, and usage limits cleanly.
+I've covered Stripe integration with Laravel in detail if you're going down that path.

-You're already using Laravel for a web app and want to add extension functionality.
-You don't need a separate backend stack.
+And if you're already using Laravel for a web app and want to add extension functionality, you don't need a separate backend stack.

-When it doesn't make sense: Simple extensions that just modify DOM or work entirely offline.
-If you don't need persistent data or external services, skip the Laravel backend and keep everything client-side.
+When it doesn't make sense: Simple extensions that just modify the DOM or work entirely offline.
+If you don't need persistent data or external services, skip the Laravel backend entirely.

 You now have a complete architecture for building Chrome extensions backed by Laravel APIs.
 The pattern scales from simple tools to complex SaaS products.